can87683/script_menu/README.md

 Do "python mt5_connector.py will show required wheels in terminal

-For instalnce, just do "pip install MetaTrader5" if crashes on "no module named MetaTrader5"
+For instalnce, just do "pip install setproctitle" if crashes on "no module named setproctitle"

 Each venv of python verions may have different requirements.